gpoulios/deathadderv2/README.md

 It is actually possible to set a different color on the scroll wheel (Synapse doesn't support this at the time of this writing).
 But there's a catch: most combinations don't work and I don't understand why.
 For sure it accepts combinations when the RGB components in both colors are the same even if in different order.
 For instance, the following will work:

 ```
-> deathadder-rgb-cli 1bc c1b
+> deathadder-rgb-cli.exe 1bc c1b
-> deathadder-rgb-cli 1155AA AA5511
+> deathadder-rgb-cli.exe 1155AA AA5511
-> deathadder-rgb-cli 10f243 f24310
+> deathadder-rgb-cli.exe 10f243 f24310
 ```

 ### Task Scheduler: re-applying the setting

 The GUI version also supports `--last` as the first argument in which case it sets the last applied color (either from cli or gui).
 This is useful if you want to schedule a task that does not pop up any windows.

 A tested setup is to set a trigger at log on, and for waking up from sleep, a custom trigger on Power-Troubleshooter with event ID 1 and delay 5 seconds.
-In Action tab use the absolute path to `deathadder-rgb-gui` and in the arguments put `--last`.
+In Action tab use the absolute path to `deathadder-rgb-gui.exe` and in the arguments put `--last`.
+I've added the (redacted) xml to the task I used in case you want to try importing it; just make sure to edit the required fields therein, it is not supposed to work as is.

 ## Technical